mnieber/skandha/README.md

 ### Logging

-The Facility library allows you to inspect each facet before and after calling an operation.
+The Skandha library allows you to inspect each facet before and after calling an operation.
 An operation is any facet member function that is decorated with @operation.
 You can turn on logging as follows:

 ```